Cannabis cultivation: Popularity and extent

-Indoor growing has become increasingly common over the past decade because of the increased availability of equipment, seeds and instructions on how to cultivate.
+Indoor growing became increasingly common when equipment, seeds and instructions on how to cultivate became widely available.
 So-called grow-ops (growing operations, often located in grow houses) are seen by many marijuana enthusiasts as a much cheaper way to gain a steady, higher-quality supply of cannabis.
-On a larger scale they have proven a viable commercial venture, with some law enforcement agencies finding grow-ops large enough to yield several kilograms of cannabis.
+On a larger scale they have proven a viable commercial venture, with some law enforcement agencies finding grow-ops large enough to yield several kilograms (pounds) of cannabis.
 More expansive grow-ops are generally more susceptible to detection than smaller operations.

 In the UK, so much cannabis is grown in illegal facilities that the UK is an exporter of cannabis.
 After cannabis as a drug was rescheduled as a Class B drug in 2008 (see below), more people started reporting on their suspicions of illegal operations and in 2009-2010 almost 7000 illegal facilities were found by police in one year.
 Vietnamese teenagers are trafficked to the United Kingdom and forced to work in these facilities.
 When police raid them, trafficked victims are typically sent to prison.

 Because individual grow light power generally ranges from 250 watts to 1000 watts or more and because the lights remain lit for a long time each day, differences in utility bill costs are a significant security issue.
 Power companies inform law enforcement if they see a significant increase in power usage relative to a household's previous electricity costs or if power is being stolen by bypassing the meter.
 Employing energy saving methods is a common way to alleviate this, for instance; switching off light bulbs when leaving rooms, purchasing energy efficient appliances, using TVs or computers less, buying lower power light bulbs and so forth.